 We have granted to the underwriters an option to purchase up to additional ordinary shares at the public offering price, less the underwriting discount, in this offering of ordinary shares.
-This option is exercisable for a period of 30 days.
+This option is exercisable for a period of 30 days after the date of allotment.
 The underwriters may exercise this option solely for the purpose of covering overallotments, if any, made in connection with the sale of ordinary shares offered hereby.
 To the extent that the underwriters exercise this option, the underwriters will purchase additional shares from us in approximately the same proportion as shown in the table above.